-There are so many good options when it comes to investing, and now you have one more.
-You’re familiar with the stock market, you know about robo-advisors, and you've at least heard about bitcoin and cryptocurrencies, but how does supporting good old Canadian entrepreneurs by lending some of your money sound?
+There are many good options out there when it comes to investing, and now you have one more.
+You’re familiar with the stock market, you know about robo-advisors, and you've at least heard about crypto, but what about supporting good old Canadian entrepreneurs by lending some of your money?

 Enter Lending Loop - Canada's only peer-to-peer marketplace that lets you lend to small businesses and earn solid returns.